-Whether it’s life coaching, a detox, or a wellness program you’re looking for, glamping getaways, like these secluded yurts in California and cozy tree houses in Tennessee, will have you ready to say goodbye to the stresses of city life and namast-hey to peace and tranquility!
+Whether it’s life coaching, a detox, or a wellness program you’re looking for, glamping getaways, like these secluded rentals in California and cozy tree houses in Tennessee, will have you ready to say goodbye to the stresses of city life and namaste-hey to peace and tranquility!

-If you’re coming, stargaze in the Sahara Desert when you stop off during your solo road trip 2021
+If you’re coming, stargaze in the Sahara Desert when you stop off during your solo road trip in 2023

 Sometimes it takes getting lost to really find ourselves, and there aren’t many more remote areas in the world than the soft dunes of the Sahara.
 Spanning almost 10 million square miles, this alien-like landscape can really put life into perspective.

 A scenic seven-hour drive from the hustle and bustle of the winding streets of Marrakesh, nightfall in the immense desert at one of these fabulous tents is as revitalizing as it is thought-provoking.
 Tour companies like Tour Radar offer a wide range of trips for solo travelers, including camel treks, day tours to the ancient city of Ait Benhaddou (as seen in Indiana Jones), and even sandboarding lessons!

 Going on vacation alone in Spain?
 Explore the beauty and culture of northern Spain during your solo trip

 Spain offers a divine mix of rich culture and tradition as well as breathtaking scenery, making it a fantastic spot to enjoy both peaceful solitude and fascinating history when doing on vacation alone.